Have you thought about becoming a reading specialist?

 Becoming a reading specialist is a great way to grow your skills and impact children in a meaningful way.
-If you want to know more, feel free to book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you to the information you need.
+If you want to know more, feel free to check out our program page.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.